The Veto and the Charter: An Interpretation for Survival (with Richard N. Gardner), 60 Yale Law Journal 258 (1951)

 Date of Authorship for this Version

 McDougal, Myres S. and Gardner, Richard N., "The Veto and the Charter: An Interpretation for Survival" (1951).
 Faculty Scholarship Series.
-Paper 2477.
+2477.